Trigger

 namelist:pizza_order=pizza_type: this >= 5;

-is less than 5, namelist:pizza_order=pizza_type
+When env=BUDGET is less than 5, namelist:pizza_order=pizza_type

-.
+will be trigger-ignored.
 This means that all of its triggered

-settings like namelist:pizza_order=extra_chicken
+settings like namelist:pizza_order=extra_chicken are irrelevant and

-will also be trigger-ignored
+will also be trigger-ignored.

-We need to add no_mushrooms
+We need to add no_mushrooms to the [namelist:pizza_order=pizza_type]

-when no pizza can be ordered -
+section so that it is trigger-ignored when no pizza can be ordered -

-replace the [namelist:pizza_order=pizza_type]
+replace the [namelist:pizza_order=pizza_type] trigger with:

 trigger=namelist:pizza_order=extra_chicken: 'BBQ Chicken';